palmerlab/behaviour_box/documentation/source/details.rst

 SerialController.py
 ===================

 This python script is a wrapper for communicating with the Arduino program.
-At it's heart is a simple loop that reads data transmitted through a serial connection.
-This is not a necessary component, however I wrote it to make running trials a lot easier.
+It is a simple loop that reads data transmitted through a serial connection.
+Note, this is not a necessary component, however it makes running trials a lot easier.

 1. The program starts
 2. The program opens communications with available serial port The program waits until it gets the arduino is active, and prints all output until the ready signal is transmitted.
-Which is ``- Status: Ready``

 3. The program starts a block
 4. The program transmits the dict ``params``, which holds all parameters